Visual evaluations are essential in the treatment of dyslexia.

 The importance of a binocular vision evaluation

-The two most frequently occurring binocular vision problems are vergence and accommodative disorders.
+The two most frequently occurring binocular vision problems are eye control (vergence) and focusing disorders.

 The vergence and accommodative mechanisms must be functioning efficiently to facilitate accurate sustained reading and overall success in school performance.
 These two vision problems can occur together or independently, and are amenable to treatment with lenses or vision therapy eye exercises.